CentML/ecr-anywhere/README.md

 # ECR Anywhere

 ## Description
-ECR Anywhere makes it easy use images hosted in private ECR repositories on any Kubernetes cluster, esspecially those hosted outside of AWS.
+ECR Anywhere makes it easy to use container images hosted in private ECR repositories on any Kubernetes cluster, especially those hosted outside of AWS.
 It works via two components:

   1) A Mutating Webhook that intercepts create/update verbs on labeled Kubernetes Secrets, injecting fresh ECR credentials which expire in 12 hours.
   2) A CronJob that periodically checks the specially labeled Kubernetes Secrets to see if they need to be refreshed.
 If they do, an annotation is updated, synchronously triggering a credential refresh by the Mutating Webhook.